markj2104/Suggester-Academic-Plan-Generator/README.md

 # Suggester-Academic-Plan-Generator
 The Suggested Academic Plan (SAP) Generator will be coded in Python.
 The Python code creates a diagram that will give students a suggested academic plan by pulling course names, course types, and course credits from a JSON file.
+To run the code, replace "academic_plan.json" with the actual .json file name you want to import data from.
+Make sure your .json file and python project are in the same directory.